This week:

 ## <fct> <dbl> <dbl> <dbl>

-## 1 James Acaster 112341 24000 88341
+## 1 James Acaster 112341 24000 88341factor() function lets you specify these

-, and also specify the levels
+labels, and also specify the levels they go in

-- factors can be ordered!levels
+- factors can be ordered!levels will

 determine the order in which things are graphedtibble(Income = c('50k-100k','Less than 50k', '50k-100k', '100k+', '100k+')) %>%